types of paint

 Masonry Paint

-Water-based Masonry Paint
+Water-Based Masonry Paint

 Be warned; only apply water-based masonry paints in good weather.
 If it’s damp or humid, the paint won’t dry properly and will flake.

-Solvent-based Masonry Paint
+Solvent-Based Masonry Paint

 Some masonry paints thin out with solvent or white spirit, which gives them the benefits of water-based paints and the durability of oil-based paints.
-Unlike most oil-based paints, they’re moisture-vapour permeable, ensuring that the surface can breathe in various weather conditions.

 We recommend thinning your first coat with 15% white spirit but double-check the manufacturer’s guidelines.
-Solvent-based masonry paints can be applied in almost any weather and dry without issues.
-However, we never recommend painting in the rain!

 Reinforced Masonry Paint